-The most common frustration for legal teams dealing with IP theft is that it almost always end up feeling like you’re left cleaning up after the parade—blindfolded.
+A common frustration for legal teams dealing with IP theft by employees is that it almost always ends up feeling like you’re left cleaning up after the parade—blindfolded.

 Wouldn’t it be nice…